mikekitckchan/CTF-Checklist/readme.md

 <a name = "xss"></a>
 ### XSS

+#### Where to look for

+Try everything that user's input can reflect in template.
+Some examples:

+1. Search field (If not found, it returns "xxx" not found);
+2. Login page (If user not found, it returns "user" not found);
+3. Some parameter in URL reflect in the page (e.g. url parameter url=https://xxx.com/ reflect in page request form)

 #### url with utm_source

 If found a url with utm_source parameter, it is likely that a reflected xss can be done as utm_source cannot escape easily.
 An example is as per below:-